TownsendBrown/IBM-Quantum-QASM-Runner/README.md

 - `--list-backends`: List all available backends
 - `--help`: Show help message

 **Note**: The application now runs in interactive mode by default.
 Command-line flags will override the interactive prompts when specified.
+In non-interactive environments (e.g., CI/CD), interactive prompts are automatically skipped.

 ### Visualization and Output Options